otabuzzman/chartacaeli-web/README.md

 Subordinate styles of buttons and links.

 #### Thoughts on links
 Purposes of links in running text is provision of background information or to give credit to the efforts of individual projects used by the site.
 Another reason is to ease access to sites which might somewhat tricky to find with Google even if propper keywords are given.

-*Rules of thumb*
+Some general rules of thumb:
 - No reference of sites everbody knows (e.g. Amazon, Google, Micosoft).
 - Only one reference at first occurence.
 - URLs should be limited to the host part as site structures are subject to changes.